brenno-duarte/pecl/README.md

 Simply download the `pecl.phar` file.
 You can use one of the following commands:

-`install` - Installs the package,
+- `install` - Installs the package
-`status` - Shows if extension is enabled,
+- `status` - Shows if extension is enabled,
-`info` - Shows the extension description,
+- `info` - Shows the extension description,
-`list` - Shows all available commands,
+- `list` - Shows all available commands,
-`version` - Shows extension version
+- `version` - Shows extension version
+- `self-update` - Update PECL component

 Example